Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 Explosives are solid, liquid, or gaseous chemicals that can cause a sudden, almost instantaneous release of pressure, gas, and heat when subjected to shock, pressure, or high temperature.
 Their acquisition, storage, use, and disposal are highly regulated, and these materials demand the highest safety precautions.

 The U.S. Department of Justice, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has an extensive set of regulations entitled Commerce in Explosives (27 CFR 555).
 These rules govern the acquisition, use, storage, and security requirements for a specific list of explosive materials, updated annually.
-The most recent list is in the January 8, 2010 Federal Register.
+The most recent list can be found online in the Code of Federal Regulations, Title 27, Chapter II, Subchapter C, Part 555.23.
 This list includes obvious explosive materials such as 2,4,6-trinitrotoluene (TNT), lead azide, and mercury fulminate.
 The list also includes more common laboratory chemicals in dried out or non-reagent form such as dinitrophenol, picric acid, and sodium azide.

 Public educational institutions such as UNC are exempt from several of the provisions of 27 CFR 555, except for storage requirements.
 If you use any substance on the ATF List of Explosive Materials in your research, you might be required to comply with the requirements for magazine storage, depending on the concentration of substance and whether it is packaged in reagent form.